How to open a Dispensary in New Mexico :

 How does the marijuana market look in New Mexico

-There are currently 48 licensed dispensaries operating within the state.
+There are currently over 120 licensed dispensaries operating within the state.
 New Mexico’s marijuana market size was slightly over 97 million dollars at the end of 2016, and it’s rapidly growing.
 Cannabis sales have overshadowed the state’s green chili market, which pulls in $41 million, and the New Mexico alcohol market, which has a revenue of $30 million.

-To own a dispensary in the state, you must be New Mexico resident, although a timeframe isn’t specified, and you’re required to provide a copy of your New Mexico driver’s license or comparable state of New Mexico or federally issued photo identification card verifying New Mexico residence.
+To own a dispensary in the state, you must be a New Mexico resident, although a timeframe isn’t specified, and you’re required to provide a copy of your New Mexico driver’s license or comparable state of New Mexico or federally issued photo identification card verifying New Mexico residence.

 Financial requirements and pay-off